 The museum’s restaurant is a great casual fine dining spot; if you’re visiting during lunch hour, try to save time to pop in for a bite.

 Admission to The Speed Art Museum is free on Sundays.
-Be sure to leave some space in your itinerary if you’re visiting Louisville on a weekend.
+Be sure to leave some space in your itinerary for the museum if you’re visiting on a weekend.

 Evan Williams Bourbon Experience